Join us on Zoom for an informal book chat once a month to share your thoughts on what you’ve been reading! (For now, it’s Bring Your Own Bagel!)

 The Nazi Officer’s Wife by Edith Hahn Beer – this true account of a woman’s personal evolution was read in two sittings!

-We Ride Upon Sticks and Are There Presentlyby Quan Barry – another instance of being drawn to a book for the familiarity of the time and place (Massachusetts in the 80s), but here it was enough to sustain engagement.
+We Ride Upon Sticks and Are There Presentlyby Quan Barry – another instance of being drawn to a book for the familiarity of the time and place (Massachusetts in the 80s), but here it was not enough to sustain engagement.

 Grown-up Pose by Sonya Lalli – a nice and easy read about a woman reviewing her life choices.